Spatially isotropic homogeneous spacetimes: Classification of simply-connected homogeneous spacetimes

 where $x_\mu = \eta_{\mu\rho} x^\rho$.
 It is a transitive Lie algebra for $\MM$, which means that for every $p \in \MM$, the values $J_{\mu\nu}(p)$ and $P_\mu(p)$ span the tangent space $T_p \MM$.
 The subalgebra of the Poincaré algebra consisting of vector fields which are tangent to $\eC$ is spanned by

-It is easy to see that these satisfy the Lie brackets of $\k_0$ (the Carroll algebra) and the subalgebra $\h_0$ which vanishes at the point $o \in \eC_0$ with coordinates $x^\mu = 0$ is the span of $J_{ab}$ and $B_a$.
+The subalgebra spanned by $J_{ab}$,$P_a$, $B_a$ and $H$ satisfy the Lie brackets of $\k_0$ (the Carroll algebra) and the subalgebra $\h_0$ which vanishes at the point $o \in \eC_0$ with coordinates $x^\mu = 0$ is the span of $J_{ab}$ and $B_a$.
 By dimension, $P_a$ and $H$ span the tangent space $T_o\eC_0$ and indeed the same is true at any other point of $\eC$ with different (but isomorphic) stabiliser subalgebra.
 Hence $\k_0$ is a transitive Lie algebra for $\eC_0$ with stabiliser $\h_0$ at $o$.
 Therefore $\eC_0$ is a geometric realisation of $(\k_0,\h_0)$.

 Now let us consider $\varepsilon=-1$ and let $\MM$ now stand for Minkowski spacetime of dimension $D+3$, with coordinates $x^\mu$ with $\mu= 0,1,\dots,D+2$ and metric

 Let $\eQ_-$ denote the quadric defined by